edgedb/edgedb-python/docs/api/asyncio_con.rst

     .. py:coroutinemethod:: query_single_json(query, *args, **kwargs)

-        Acquire a connection and use it to run a singleton-returning query and return its element in JSON.
+        Acquire a connection and use it to run an optional singleton-returning query and return its element in JSON.
 The temporary connection is automatically returned back to the pool.

         See :py:meth:`AsyncIOConnection.query_single_json()
         <edgedb.AsyncIOConnection.query_single_json>` for details.

+    .. py:coroutinemethod:: query_required_single_json(query, *args, **kwargs)

+        Acquire a connection and use it to run a singleton-returning query and return its element in JSON.
+The temporary connection is automatically returned back to the pool.

+        See :py:meth:`AsyncIOConnection.query_required_single_json()
+        <edgedb.AsyncIOConnection.query_required_single_json>` for details.

     .. py:coroutinemethod:: execute(query)